Engineering Brain Delivery

 RIPK1 (CNS)

-Systemic Inflammation (CLE, UC)
+Systemic Inflammation (UC)

 Program Target